 St Mawgan, Cornwall

-This Japanese Garden is a wonderful place to visit in Cornwall.
+The Japanese Garden in St. Mawgan is one of the most beautiful gardens of Cornwall!
+This magical Garden is a wonderful place to visit in Cornwall.
 It was built as a meditative garden to help visitors let go of unwanted stress and calm their minds.
 The water features and plants help guests to contemplate and reflect.
 Uniquely, the garden combines both Japanese plants with local Cornish plants.
 For example, you will spot beautiful Japanese Acres next to an old English oak tree!

 Compton Acres Japanese Garden